 Click on the links above or to the left for details.

-The instrument is mounted back on SpeX and initial tests show excellent image quality!
-In 2010, the optical path was redesigned in order to eliminate scattered light.
+2010: The instrument is mounted back on SpeX and initial tests show excellent image quality!
+The optical path was redesigned in order to eliminate scattered light.
 The entire system, with the new optics and newly-machined foreoptics box(es), was assembled and mounted in time for an August engineering run.
 A battery of test images (as well as some science data) demonstrate that there is significant improvement in overall image quality and that the scattered light issue has been resolved.

 MORIS IRTF MORIS IRTF MORIS IRTF MORIS IRTF MORIS IRTF MORIS IRTF